1gory/youtube-milliseconds-extension/ privacy-policy.md

 All time calculations and display modifications happen locally in your browser.
 No data is sent to external servers.

 ## Contact
-For questions about this privacy policy, please contact: [your-email@example.com]
+For questions about this privacy policy, please contact: [igor.pershin.me@gmail.com]

-Last updated: [Current Date]
+Last updated: 18/06/2025